 In 2022, the Nationwide House Energy Rating Scheme (NatHERS) climate files will be updated with more recent and more accurate weather data.
 As the energy performance of a home is dependent on the local weather conditions, the climate file update has the potential to impact NatHERS ratings inconsistently across Australia.

-To minimise the potential impacts of the new climate files on NatHERS ratings, new star bands will be implemented at the same time.
-The new star bands will include adjustments so that no particular home type or design will be overly impacted by the new climate files.
+To minimise the potential impacts of the new climate files on NatHERS star ratings, new star bands will be implemented at the same time.
+The new star bands have been adjusted so that no particular home type or design will be overly impacted by the new climate files.

 Analysis conducted on the impacts of the new star bands using a representative sample of home types demonstrated that the majority of dwellings will have, on average, a zero star rating change.
 Individual dwellings may show a small increase or decrease to their existing star rating.